 In Chuck Palahniuk’s Invisible Monsters, he writes, “Nothing of me is original.
-I am the combined effort of everyone I’ve ever known.”
-As you learn about Lewin’s Field Theory, this sentiment will sound pretty familiar.
+I am the combined effort of everyone I've ever known.”
+This sentiment will sound familiar as you learn about Lewin's Field Theory.

 What Is Lewin's Field Theory?